-Nicholson McLaren Aviation holds UK CAA, EASA Third Country & FAA Approvals
+Nicholson McLaren Aviation holds UK CAA, EASA Third Country, CAAB & FAA Approvals

 NMA CREDS